zhb-syd/docs.particular.net/nservicebus/upgrades/support-policy.md

 ### NServiceBus 3.x

 As of 10 October 2015, Version 3 is no longer supported.
 If support is required [contact Particular](http://particular.net/contactus).

+## Compatibility guarantees

+The compatibility guarantees cover two aspects: upgrades and communication between endpoints in various versions (so called `wire compatibility`).

+The recommended approach is to upgrade 1 major version at a time, with deployment to production.
+That guarantees that the necessary transformations of data are performed and no information will be lost.

+The wire compatibility is guaranteed across 1 major version.
+Additionally, there's the best effort and extensive testing to cover compatibility across all versions, starting with NServiceBus Version 3.